BullishNode/nostr-silent-payments-directory/README.md

 To create a Zap-like experience, here is what I propose:
 - Bob publishes a Bitcoin or Liquid network silent payment address.
 Bob can also specify what kind of assets he wishes to accept as payments (i.e. BTC, L-BTC and L-USDt)
+- This could even work with Ark, assuming Ark also implements silent payments addresses.
-- Alice requests silent payment address from Bob’s npub
+- Alice requests silent payment address from Bob’s npub from the network of Nostr relays and looking for the specific event type that maps Bob's public key to his silent payments address.
 - Alice derives a Bitcoin address or Liquid address from Bob’s silent payments addresses
 - Alice sends a payment to that address
 - Alice sends a DM to Bob telling bob “I sent you (x) amount to your address, here is the txid”